-A School Disciplinary Absence (SDA) is an enforced period of absence from attending a Queensland state school, applied by the Principal as a consequence to address poor student behaviour.
+A School Disciplinary Absence (SDA) is an enforced period of absence from attending a Queensland state school, applied by the principal as a consequence to address poor student behaviour.
 There are four types of SDA:

 - Short suspension (1 to 10 school days)

 - Long suspension (11 to 20 school days)

 - Charge-related suspension

-- Exclusion (period of not more than one year or permanently).
+- Exclusion.